eana-shah/MIT-Futuremakers-Summer-2021/README.md

-# Applied Deep Learning @SureStart
+# Welcome to the Applied Deep Learning @SureStart repository
+### Go to the wiki for responses.